-The commercial centre, also known as Khans Area, comprises numerous historical khans, markets and bazaars.
+The commercial centre, also known as Khans Area, includes numerous historical khans, markets and bazaars.
 Orhan Ghazi Complex, ordered to be built on the plains outside the city walls by Sultan Orhan Ghazi, who conquered Bursa, is the first complex in Bursa which has a mosque, madrasah, public kitchen, khan and Turkish bath.
-Constructions that were built around Orhan Ghazi Complex helped create Khans Area in time.
+Constructions that were built around Orhan Ghazi Complex helped the formation of the Khans Area in time.
 Among the complex structures, the madrasah and public kitchen no longer exist.
-Other Complex sites are respectively the Hüdavendigar (Murad I) Complex ordered by Murad I, Yıldırım (Bayezid I) Complex built by Sultan Bayezid I, Yeşil (Mehmed I) Complex ordered by Sultan Mehmed I Çelebi, and Muradiye (Murad II) Complex ordered by Murad II, all of which are on separate hills in the northern slope of Mount Uludağ.
+Other Complex sites are respectively the Hüdavendigar (Murad I) Complex ordered by Murad I, Yıldırım (Bayezid I) Complex built by Sultan Bayezid I, Yeşil (Mehmed I) Complex ordered by Sultan Mehmed I Çelebi, and Muradiye (Murad II) Complex ordered by Murad II, and all are situated on separate hills in the northern slope of Mount Uludağ.
 As an example of rural settlement, Cumalıkızık is a Waqf Village dedicated to the Orhan Ghazi Waqf.